Alumni stories

 Sandra Jelisavčić

-Major Stanko Lekić (Generation 2007/2008) works in the Directorate for Strategic Planning, Ministry of Defense of the Republic of Serbia.
+Major Stanko Lekić, Strategic Planning Department, Ministry of Defense of the Republic of Serbia, Class of 2007/8.